scarroy-02/TTF/README.md

 Generate random graph $G$.
 Create `n` classes of graphs $G_1,\dots,G_n$ by randomly perturbing the time labels of some percentage of edges of $G$.
 Then for each class get copies of $G_i$ by again perturbing the time labels, but on a smaller percentage of edges.
 Compute the kernel on this dataset and implement SVM.

 The follwoing experiments are done with avg filteration.
-Only 2 dimentional persistance points are considred.
+Only 2 dimensional persistence points are considred.

 #### Results :